gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetTextureGUID<T>(string) Method

-Gets a texture's GUID by name for a specific mod
+Gets a texture's GUID by name for a specific mod, to be used in SpriteReferences
 <br/>
 Returns null if a Texture hasn't been loaded with that name